SpaceX cargo capsule reaches International Space Station

 CAPE CANAVERAL, Florida A SpaceX Dragon cargo capsule overcame a potentially mission-ending technical problem to make a belated but welcome arrival at the International Space Station on Sunday.

 Astronauts aboard the outpost used the station's robotic arm to pluck the capsule from orbit at 5:31 a.m.
-EST/10.31 a.m.
-British time as the ships sailed 250 miles (400 km) over northern Ukraine.
+EST as the ships sailed 250 miles over northern Ukraine.

 Flight controllers at NASA's Mission Control in Houston then stepped in to drive the capsule to its berthing port on the station's Harmony connecting node.
 Docking occurred at 8:44 a.m.
-EST/1344 GMT.
+EST.

 The Dragon capsule, loaded with more than 2,300 pounds (1,043 kg) of science equipment, spare parts, food and supplies, blasted off from Cape Canaveral Air Force Station in Florida on Friday aboard a SpaceX Falcon 9 rocket for the second of 12 planned supply runs for NASA.

-SpaceX is the first private company to fly to the station, a $100 billion (66 billion pounds) project of 15 nations.
+SpaceX is the first private company to fly to the station, a $100 billion project of 15 nations.

 Dragon was to have arrived at the station on Saturday but a problem with its thruster rocket pods developed soon after reaching orbit.
 Engineers sent commands for Dragon to flip valves and clear any blockage in a pressurization line in an attempt to salvage the mission.